 The town is surrounded by deep valleys on all the sides and is connected to the outside world by just a small bridge for pedestrians only.
 Because of the erosion and the logistic problems, only less than 10 people live permanently in Civita di Bagnoregio.

 Views between the homes of Civita di Bagnoregio.
 They are built using tufa and other basaltic rocks, very common in the area, and making the same geological basement on which the town lays above.
 These rocks come from huge volcanic activity happened between 100000 and one million years ago.

 HOW TO GET TO CIVITA DI BAGNOREGIO

-Surprising, at today (May 2008), there are no organized tours or transportation to this beautiful place, but only public buses taking about one hour and 15 minutes from the nerest cities of Orvieto and Viterbo, respectively 20 and 35 kilometers away.
+There only few organized tours or transportation to this beautiful place, but only public buses taking about one hour and 15 minutes from the nerest cities of Orvieto and Viterbo, respectively 20 and 35 kilometers away.
 The only way to get here is thence to travel by train to Orvieto or Viterbo and then get a COTRAL bus to reach the modern Bagnoregio.
 From modern Bagnoregio there is a minibus service to Civita di Bagnoregio or you can walk all the way by yourself (is about 2.5 kilometers from COTRAL bus stop to the first viewpoint, and is a quite pleasant walk).
 For the full hinking tour of Civita di Bagnoregio, plus the walk from COTRAL bus stop, plan about 4 hours of time roundtrip.
 For information about how to get to Orvieto, one of the gateway city to Civita di Bagnoregio, please consult our Orvieto travel page.